CompareGuru Financial Services is an authorised financial services provider FSP. 47696

-The concept of insurance excess constantly manages to stump the best of us.
-What is it exactly?
-Why do we have to pay this?
+The concept of excess frequently stumps the best of us.
+What is insurance excess, exactly. and why do we have to pay it?
 How much do we have to pay?
-And more importantly – how can we get out of paying it altogether?
+And more importantly; how can we get out of paying it altogether?

 Basically, excess is an additional payment you agree to pay before the insurance company settles the rest of your claim.
-You accidentally crash your car, you put in this much money and then the insurance company pays out the rest.
-The insurance company will always cover the much-greater portion, and the amount you end up paying will be but a fraction in comparison.
+Your car is damaged in an accident or a collision, you put in this much money (the excess) and then the insurance company pays out the rest.
+The insurance company will always cover the much-greater portion, and the amount you end up paying will add up to a fraction of the cost in comparison.

 But, why are you paying this excess to begin with?
 You already pay your monthly premiums to insure yourself from loss or damage, so it might not make much sense, right?

-Bear in mind that less than half of the cars on our roads are insured.
-If owning third party insurance was a minimum legal requirement, all guilty parties would be liable for their own costs.
+Bear in mind that less than 30% of the cars on our roads are insured.
+If owning third party insurance was a minimum legal requirement as it is in many other countries, all guilty parties would be liable for their own costs.
 If everybody owned insurance, premiums and excess would probably be a lot lower, too.

-The aforementioned types of excess may seem like a total headache, but they are still fairly common.
-Most people understand exactly how they work.
+The aforementioned types of excess may seem like a total headache, but they are still fairly common and many policyholders understand exactly how they work.
 There are many other types of excess, though, which few people even know exist.